Nupurgopali/Nupurgopali/README.md

 ### Hi there 👋, my name is Nupur
 #### I am an engineer who loves working with data :)
 I'm Nupur from India, and I work with data.
 I really enjoy analyzing data, developing and optimizing machine learning models as well as deploying the models.
-You can check my profile at:https://nupurgopali.tech/

 Skills: Java/Python/Data Analysis/Data Science/Cloud